 Kebbi Abduction: Man Asks Critical Questions as Students Regain Freedom, Sparks Mixed Reactions

-• The students of Kebbi's Government Girls Secondary School, who were kidnapped last week by bandits, regained their freedom after days in captivity
+• Students of Kebbi's Government Girls Secondary School, who were kidnapped last week by bandits, have regained their freedom after days in captivity

-• The man shared what he noticed about Tinubu’s announcement of the release and questioned the president
+• The man shared what he noticed about Tinubu’s announcement of the release, an observation which elicited heated reactions

-A Nigerian man, Opeyemi Timothy Oyeleke, has reacted to the news of the release of the students who were attacked at a secondary school in Kebbi
+A Nigerian man, Opeyemi Timothy Oyeleke, has reacted to the news of the release of students who were kidnapped at a secondary school in Kebbi.

-The students of Kebbi's Government Girls Secondary School in Maga, Danko district of Danko Wasagu Local Government Area of Kebbi State, had been kidnapped after an attack last week.
+Recall that students of Kebbi's Government Girls Secondary School in Maga, Danko district of Danko Wasagu local government area of Kebbi state, recently came under gunmen attack with the assailants whisking away several of them.

 Source: Twitter